ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 ## Why Use Async/Await

-Async/Await allows functions to release control so other functions can be run.
-This is very helpful when a function needs to wait on something that blocks until a response is received.
+Async/Await allows functions to release control to run other functions.
+Releasing is very helpful when a function needs to wait on something that blocks until a response is received.

 ### The Problem - Blocking Functions

 When a function has to wait on something slow, it blocks the running thread, stopping all code from running.
-This often is the result of some kind of network request: database query, web request, etc. Let's look at an example requesting multiple web pages using the `requests` package.
+This often results from some kind of network request: database query, web request, etc. Let's look at an example of requesting multiple web pages using the `requests` package.

 [Example 1](example-1-sync-requests.py)
 ```py